avvertix/wp-unittest-tools/readme.md

 This project serves as command line to enable the download of the Wordpress Unittests helper functions and setup the environment for executing your plugin Unit Tests

-This suite is heavily inspired by the WP-API install-wp-test.sh shell script
+This suite is heavily inspired by the [WordPress REST API plugin](https://github.com/WP-API/WP-API) [install-wp-test.sh](https://github.com/WP-API/WP-API/blob/develop/bin/install-wp-tests.sh) shell script.
+That script was a great source to learn how to unittest Wordpress plugins.

 ## What?